 Where necessary, the SENDCO may access support from external agencies with parental consent.
-Please refer to our school SEN Policy with regards to the involvement of private professionals within the school environment.
+Please refer to our school SEND Policy with regards to the involvement of private professionals within the school environment.

-Co-op Academy Swinton aims to have confident successful learners, to achieve this every child is entitled to Quality First Teaching.
+Co-op Academy Swinton aims to have confident successful learners, to achieve this every student is entitled to Quality First Teaching.

 If a specific intervention is needed, this will mean:

 The intervention may be a quick fix which only requires a small number of extra sessions or it may be a longer programme which is more in depth or builds on skills each session.
 Formal identified interventions usually run for half a term or a term.
-A list of the interventions we use can be found in the ‘School Offer’ on our website.
+A list of the interventions we use can be found in the ‘School Local Offer’ on our website.
 Interventions are continually evaluated as they are being run, but are more formally evaluated half-termly.
-For children on the SEND register, parents will receive an intervention plan review at least termly.

 At Co-op Academy Swinton children’s individual needs are met through differentiated teaching activities within the classroom.
 Our school operates a three-wave approach to your child’s learning.